 David picked up a Qur’an only so he could refute his sister who embraced the faith.
 After reading it cover-to-cover he was so moved by the book that he accepted Islam.
 Later in his life, David was sentenced to three years in prison in South Dakota.
 He knew very little about Islam, but saw this as a chance to turn things around for himself.
 His cellmate was an observant Jewish man who was serving a life sentence.
 Since David didn’t know Arabic and believed that the call to prayer had to be made before praying, he got his cellmate to do a call to prayer in Hebrew just so he could pray.
 The other prisoners would mess with them and call their cell “Little Jerusalem.”

-A year into his sentence he decided he wanted to get married.
+A year into his sentence, he decided he wanted to get married.
 He had been in a number of unsuccessful marriages and knew now what would work for him and what wouldn’t.
 It was important for him to find someone while he was in prison so they could accept him for who he is.
 Somehow or another, the Islamic Pink Pages, a matrimonial directory, found their way to him.
 In it, he found a listing for a lady in Singapore and wrote her a letter introducing himself.
 The lady, Nor, received the letter two weeks later.
-She didn’t know what to say, Nor was the assistant principal in a prestigious Islamic School, David was in prison in South Dakota.
+She didn’t know what to say, Nor was the assistant principal of a prestigious Islamic School, David was in prison in South Dakota.
 She sent him a letter apologizing and saying that he might have gotten the wrong person, but still went ahead and introduced herself.

 Nor’s husband died in a brutal car accident.
 She was left to raise her three children on her own.
 Her eldest son felt that she should look to get married again as she was still young, so he put a listing out in the Islamic Pink Pages.
-Nor was understandably uneasy in the beginning with her correspondence with David, but felt she should at least give him a chance.
+Nor was understandably uneasy in her correspondence with David, but felt she should at least give him a chance.
 His honesty and candor caught her off guard.
 It was different, it was refreshing.
 They kept in touch for a year.
 Nor studied Shariah Law in college so David would ask her questions about Islam that he and his fellow inmates would have.
 They would wait patiently for “Sister Nor’s” responses on many legal Islamic issues.
 They would take her word as if it were the Quran itself.
 The inmates had very little exposure to Islam.
 Once, a Muslim was admitted to the South Dakota prison who knew some Qur’an.
 They all would gather around him just to hear him recite it in Arabic.

 A year into talking, David finally built up the courage and asked her hand in marriage.
 He sent the letter and waited impatiently for her response.
-Everyday as the mailman came by he would run frantically up to the bars and ask if there was any mail for him.
+Everyday as the mailman came by he would frantically run up to the bars and ask if there was any mail for him.

 “Sorry, David,” the mailman would say, “nothing yet.”

-A month passed and no word came from Nor.
+A month passed and no word from Nor.
 David was devastated.
 He started getting into fights with other inmates and lost his job.
 His prison mates saw him falling into pieces and comforted him as much as they could.
 David felt all was lost with Nor, until a month and half later he received a letter from her.
 David was sitting in a cell when the mailman came with a letter.
 Nor had agreed to marry him.

 David’s sister, Aneesa, couldn’t believe it.
 Nor had never seen a picture of David.
 Only David had seen a picture of Nor.